JMPerez/jmperez.github.com/_posts/2015-10-19-medium-image-progressive-loading-placeholder.md

 _Note that the actual image sizes requested depend on the device._

+## An attempt to reproduce the effect

+I have prepared [this CodePen](http://codepen.io/jmperez/pen/yYjPER) where I have implemented the same effect, though using CSS filters for the blur instead of a canvas (see below more info about this variant).

+Here is a demo:

+<p data-height="403" data-theme-id="0" data-slug-hash="yYjPER" data-default-tab="result" data-user="jmperez" class='codepen'>See the Pen <a href='http://codepen.io/jmperez/pen/yYjPER/'>Medium loading image effect reproduced</a> by José Manuel Pérez (<a href='http://codepen.io/jmperez'>@jmperez</a>) on <a href='http://codepen.io'>CodePen</a>.</p>

+You can see it better [in full screen](http://codepen.io/jmperez/full/Xmzobe/).
+I recommend that you use network throttling and disable cache to notice the full animation.

+## Is it worth it?
-As you see, there is a lot of things going on to be able to render an image, but it has some advantages:
+Clearly, there is a lot of things going on to be able to render an image this way, and it can be discouraging to do something similar on your site.
+A few years ago it would have been impossible to do this animations and blur effects in a performant way, but the truth is that most of the times the latency is the bottleneck, not the device capabilities, and we can play with these visual explorations.

+Having full control of the loading of images has some advantages:

 - **Lazy loading**.
 Using JS for making the requests allows them to be in control of what images are requested.
-While all the small thumbnails are requested, the large images are only requestes when they are within the viewport.
+While all the small thumbnails are requested, the large images are only requests when they are within the viewport.

 - **Better placeholder**.
 The thumbnails are very small, barely 2kB, which combined with the blurry effect allows for a better placeholder than a solid colour, without sacrificing payload.